magento/devdocs/src/guides/v2.4/graphql/mutations/add-products-to-compare-list.md

 ## Example usage

-The following example shows how to add two products into the existing comparison list with unique ID "sssXyGZkTFksdPnxNoK1ut6OiV4bbchD".
+The following example shows how to add two products to the existing comparison list with the `uid` value of `sssXyGZkTFksdPnxNoK1ut6OiV4bbchD`.

 **Request:**